httpwg/http-extensions/draft-ietf-httpbis-incremental.md

 so these intermediaries need to reject requests unless the entire message is received.

-When an intermediary rejects an incremental request due to security concerns with regard to the payload that the request might convey, the intermediary SHOULD respond with a 403 Forbidden error with an incremental_refused Proxy-Status response header field ({{iana-considerations}}).
+When an intermediary rejects an incremental message -- either a request or a response -- due to security concerns with regard to the payload that the message might convey, the intermediary SHOULD respond with a 501 Not Implemented error with an incremental_refused Proxy-Status response header field ({{iana-considerations}}).

-Similarly, when an intermediary receives an incremental response but refuses to forward it incrementally, it SHOULD respond with a 501 Not Implemented error with an incremental_refused Proxy-Status response header field.

 ## Temporary Rejection